al1brn/geonodes/generation/docgen/doc/doc.md

 Item documentation

-substitution texthis class stores the documentation of a functions or a class.
+This class stores the documentation of a functions or a class.
 In addition to the doc, it contains complementary information:
 - function:
 - args : call arguments
 - decorators : list of decorators